daisy0905/daisy0905/README.md

 Hi there! 👋

 I'm Daisy Tong, a Full-Stack Web Developer in Great Toronto Area, ON.
-I Come from a design background it has taken the past 6 years of my career to figure out where I belong in the crazy world we work in.
+I come from a design background it has taken the past 6 years of my career to figure out where I belong in the crazy world we work in.

 I have a real passion for development and using my design experience.
 I leverage my knowledge of typographic, relationships and design patterns to create aesthetically pleasing but also very viable digital experiences.
 I find it incredibly rewarding to write not only very clean code but to witness and be apart of the solution bringing a design into development.